Remember: it's better to be safe than sorry!

-It’s not uncommon these days to hear in the news, reports of major data breaches or terrible tales from victims of the latest scam.
+It’s not uncommon these days to hear news reports of major data breaches or terrible tales from victims of the latest scam.

 It seems like it’s getting harder to protect our personal information from these types of attacks, especially when we’re online more and more and scammers are coming up with new ways to take advantage of the most vulnerable.

 So, what should you do?
-It might seem pointless but there are things you can do, from being aware of the risks to doing some simple things to protect yourself, here are 5 tips on how to keep your personal info safe:
+It might seem pointless, but there are things you can do.
+From being aware of the risks, to doing some simple things to protect yourself, here are 5 tips on how to keep your personal info safe:

 - Don’t share your personal info online.
 Sounds pretty obvious but you shouldn’t have any expectations of privacy when it comes to posting content and information stored on social media or on other online forums.
 Even if you think your information is private by setting your security settings to the highest level, it may unintentionally be seen by anyone.

 - Keep your login details safe.
 Create strong passwords and then don’t share these or your usernames with friends or family.
 They may not deliberately share this info with anyone else but the less people who know your personal logins the better.